ankit741/docker-kubernetes-demo/docker-demo/README.md

 Once kubectl is installed, go on and install [Minikube](https://minikube.sigs.k8s.io/docs/start/)

-Minikube is a local kubernetes setup primarily used for development and testing purposes.
+Minikube is a local Kubernetes setup primarily used for development and testing purposes.
 It is a lightweight setup that works with tools like Docker, Virtualbox, etc.